aiThanet/FNC-1/README.md

         pip install -r requirements.txt --upgrade

-2. All features have been generated, if you want to reproduce it delete all file in features directory.
+2. All features have been generated.
+If you want to reproduce it, delete all files in features directory.

 3. Parts of the Natural Language Toolkit (NLTK) might need to be installed manually.